ss0832/BiasPotentialAddition/README.md

 - It is intended to be used in a linux environment.
 - It can be used not only with AFIR functions, but also with other bias potentials.
-- The first derivative of the bias potential is computed analytically.

 ## Required Modules